ShannaSmith/ShannaSmith.github.io/readme.md

 webpage created to chronical my journey through the MIT MERN full stack developer bootcamp.

 ## How To Access
-Type or copy/paste ShannaSmith.github.io into yur browser.
+Type or copy/paste ShannaSmith.github.io into your browser.
 Use the linkedIn and Email links lpcated on my page to contact me reagrding collaboration opportunities.